Pension Benefit Guaranty Corporation.

 The PBGC-26, PBGC Insider Threat and Data Loss Prevention—PBGC system contains: (1) Records derived from PBGC security investigations, (2) summaries or reports containing information about potential insider threats or the data loss prevention program, (3) information related to investigative or analytical efforts by PBGC insider threat program personnel, (4) reports about potential insider threats obtained through the management and operation of the PBGC insider threat program, and (5) reports about potential insider threats obtained from other Federal Government sources.
 The records contained in this new system include investigative material of actual, potential, or alleged criminal, civil, or administrative violations and law enforcement actions.
 These records are within the material permitted to be exempted under section 552a(k)(2) of the Privacy Act.

-PBGC is amending its Privacy Act regulation to add a new § 4902.12 that exempts PBGC-26, PBGC Insider Threat and Data Loss Prevention—PBGC, from 5 U.S.C.
+This addition exempts PBGC-26, PBGC Insider Threat and Data Loss Prevention—PBGC, from 5 U.S.C.
 552a(c)(3), (d), (e)(1), (e)(4)(G), (H), and (I) and (f).
-Exemption from these sections of the Privacy Act means that, with respect to records in the system, PBGC will not be required to: (1) Disclose records to an individual upon request, (2) keep an accounting of individuals who request records, (3) maintain only records as necessary to accomplish an agency purpose, or (4) publish notice of certain revisions of the system of records.
+Exemption from these sections of the Privacy Act means that, with respect to records in the system, PBGC is not required to: (1) Disclose records to an individual upon request, (2) keep an accounting of individuals who request records, (3) maintain only records as necessary to accomplish an agency purpose, or (4) publish notice of certain revisions of the system of records.

 Compliance With Rulemaking Guidelines

-This is a rule of “agency organization, procedure, or practice” and is limited to “agency organization, management, or personnel matters.”
+The interim final rule was exempt from the requirements of prior notice and comment and a 30-day delay in effective date because it is a rule of “agency organization, procedure, or practice” and is limited to “agency organization, management, or personnel matters.”
+See 5 U.S.C.
+553(a), (b), (d).
 The exemption from provisions of the Privacy Act provided by the interim final rule affects only PBGC insiders described above.
-Accordingly, this rule is exempt from notice and public comment requirements under 5 U.S.C.
-553(b) and the requirements of Executive Order 12866 and Executive Order 13771.
+Nonetheless, PBGC provided an opportunity for post-promulgation comment.
+As this rule is the finalization of an interim final rule and is a rule of agency organization, procedure, or practice, further request for comment and a 30-day delay in effective date are not required.
+Because this rule is exempt from notice and public comment requirements under 5 U.S.C.
+553(b), it is also exempt from the requirements of Executive Order 12866 and Executive Order 13771,

 Start List of Subjects